Legislative Assembly of Prince Edward Island: History

+In 1769, PEI was created as the British colony of St. John's Island.
+That year, a British Order in Council established a new government in the colony.
+In 1770, Lieutenant Governor Walter Patterson (the island's first Governor) arrived and appointed a seven-member Council to assist him in the administration of the island.
+By 1773, at the insistence of the British government, Governor Patterson summoned the island's first assembly.

 As a colony, Prince Edward Island originally had a bicameral legislature founded in 1773 with the Legislative Council of Prince Edward Island serving as the upper house and the House of Assembly as the lower house.
-Together they composed the 1st General Assembly of the Island of Saint John.
+Together they composed the 1st General Assembly of the Island of Saint John, which sat for just ten days.

+Elections for the island's first House of Assembly were held on July 4, 1773, with 18 members being elected in an at-large district.
+Tradition has it that the first session of the island's new assembly was held in the Crossed Keys Tavern on the corner of Queen and Dorchester Streets in Charlottetown; however, a journal entry contradicts this and indicates that it was actually held in the home of James Richardson.

 After the name of the colony changed in 1798, the body became known as the General Assembly of Prince Edward Island.

-In 1769, a British Order in Council established a new government on the British colony of St. John's Island (present day P.E.I.).
-In 1770, Lieutenant Governor Walter Patterson (the island's first Governor) arrived and appointed a Council to assist him in the administration of the island.
-By 1773, at the insistence of the British government, Governor Patterson summoned the island's first assembly.

-Elections for the island's first House of Assembly were held on July 4, 1773, with 18 members being elected.
-Tradition has it that the first session of the island's new assembly was held in the Crossed Keys Tavern on the corner of Queen and Dorchester Streets in Charlottetown; however, a journal entry contradicts this and indicates that it was actually held in the home of James Richardson.

-In 1839, an important distinction was drawn between the executive and legislative capacities of the Legislative Council.
-This distinction proved to be an important step on the road to responsible government which was finally implemented in 1851.

-Prior to 1893, Prince Edward Island had a bicameral system of government, consisting of a Legislative Council and a House of Assembly.
-These two bodies were amalgamated in 1893 to create one Legislative Assembly consisting of 30 members elected from 15 different constituencies.
-Each constituency returned a Councillor and an Assemblyman to the Assembly.
-The only change to this system of returning members to the assembly was the addition of two Members resulting from the creation of 6th Queens in 1966.
-In 1996, the system and the electoral map were restructured, and the province now has twenty-seven Members of the Legislative Assembly, each elected from a different constituency.
+The House of Assembly was increased in size to 24 in 1839.
+At the same time, the single, colony-wide at-large district was divided, with four dual-member constituencies created in each of the three counties.
+It was enlarged again in 1856, to 30 members elected in five dual-member constituencies in each county, an electoral map that would be in place until 1966.
+The Legislative Council remained an appointed body (prior to 1862).